andremarcelonunes/Projeto-Shark-Attack/README.md

 ![](archive/dist_white.png)

-It´s not so different from that for all attacks, but there strange  tail on right side of the graph.
+It´s not so different from that for all attacks, but there strange  tail on right side of the graph, isn't  it?

-To better undersdanting, the dataset was cut in 10 pieces of age group.
-I don´t see any consesus about group age from other sources, so I thought that  it would be a good idea to create this groups
+To better understanding, the dataset was cut in 10 pieces of age group.
+I don´t see any consensus about group age from other sources, It depends highly on kind of research you are doing,  so I thought that  it would be a good  idea to create this groups.
-Let´s see how many attacks happend in each  age group by white shark
+Let´s see how many attacks happened for  each  age group by white shark:

 ```
 (9.6, 18.2]	    0.162528
 (18.2, 26.8]	0.311512
 (26.8, 35.4]	0.221219
 (35.4, 44.0]	0.133183